Rikan-Saha/Rikan-Saha/README.md

 ### On-Going Analytical Projects
 <p align="justify">
-I'm highly proficient in coding, with a solid foundation in both machine learning and deep learning algorithms.
+I'm proficient in coding, with a solid foundation in data analytics.
 My expertise spans a wide range of analytical techniques, and you can see my capabilities in action by exploring my ongoing projects, which showcase practical applications of these skills.

 - [Analysis on House-Price Prediction](https://github.com/Rikan-Saha/DS_ML/tree/main/House-Price)
 - [Analysis on Titanic Dataset](https://github.com/Rikan-Saha/DS_ML/tree/main/Titanic)